AhmedFakharABbas/Real-timeLegalAdvisorSystem/README.md

-This is read Md for leagal advisor systme
+This is read Md for leagal advisor